 This Annual Security and Fire Safety Report contains information on security programs, policies, procedures, safety practices and fire systems for Middlebury College's campus in Middlebury, Vermont.
-It also includes statistics for the previous three years concerning reported crimes that occurred on buildings and property owned or controlled by Middlebury - as well as statistics for reported crimes that occurred on public property within or immediately adjacent to and accessible from the Middlebury campus in Middlebury, Vermont.
+Due to COVID-19 (students back from leave, fewer Schools Abroad due to the Delta variant) and high enrollment in the first year class, the College is planning to use some area hotels and the Bread Loaf campus for student housing in the academic 2021-2022 year.
+The information on these additional housing locations is still evolving and verified information will be provided to students in a separate document and on the College's web page.
+The Annual Security and Fire Safety Report includes statistics for the previous three years concerning reported crimes that occurred on buildings and property owned or controlled by Middlebury - as well as statistics for reported crimes that occurred on public property within or immediately adjacent to and accessible from the Middlebury campus in Middlebury, Vermont.
+The report provides details on any reported fires in student residential buildings on the Middlebury, Vermont campus.